inertialsense/docs.inertialsense.com/docs/user-manual/hardware/module_imx5.md

 ![](../images/interface_spi.svg)

+## Manufacturing
-## Soldering
+### Soldering

 The IMX-5 can be reflow soldered.
-Reflow information can be found in the [Reflow Information](reflow.md) page of this manual
+Reflow information can be found in the [Reflow Information](reflow.md) page of this manual.

-## Manufacturing
 ### Tape Packaging

 The IMX-5 modules are available in **cut tape** as well as **tape and reel** packaging.
 The follow image shows the feed direction and illustrates the orientation of the IMX-5 module on the tape:

 ![IMX-5 Tape](images/IMX_Tape.png)